-V. A GENERAL BOUND FOR ANY PRIORITY BASED SCHEDULER
+V. A GENERAL BOUND FOR PRIORITIZED MAXIMAL SCHEDULERS WITH THRESHOLDS

 The scheduler described in Section IV involves assignment of priorities to links.
-In this section, we make an effort to better understand the non-uniform scaling behavior of any generic maximal scheduler with priorities.
+In this section, we make an effort to better understand the non-uniform scaling behavior of any generic maximal scheduler with thresholds and priorities.

 We consider any arbitrary priority assignment to links.
-Unlike [12], we do not assume that the priorities are unique.
+Unlike [13], we do not assume that the priorities are unique.
 Thus, two links may have equal priority.
-Moreover, the priorities do not even have to be locally unique, i.e., a link l and a link $k \in \mathbf{I}(l) \setminus \{l\}$ may have the same priority.
+Moreover, the priorities do not even have to be locally unique, i.e., a link l and a link $k \in I(l) \setminus \{l\}$ may have the same priority.
 Though this complicates the analysis slightly compared to the case of unique priorities, it is useful to consider this more general case for the following reason: in practice a prioritized scheduler might be implemented using a differentiated backoff mechanism.
 In such a scenario, the number of slots in the backoff window must be at least as many as the number of locally distinct priorities.
 Therefore, assigning unique priorities to all links would implies that the window-size must increase linearly in the number of network links, or at the very least linearly in I{max} .
 In a large network with variable node density, it may be more practical to allocate priorities from a smaller set.
 In fact, we remark that the scheduler described in Section IV also assigns potentially non-unique priorities, since many links l (some of which may be mutually conflicting) may have the same value of K_l .

-We denote the priority of a link l by $\phi(l)$. $\phi(l) < \phi(k)$ implies that l has higher priority than k.
+As in Section IV, we denote the priority of a link l by $\phi(l)$. $\phi(l) < \phi(k)$ implies that l has higher priority than k.